 About Door Restraints

-Door restraint systems transform standard doorways into bondage anchor points through removable attachments.
+Door restraint for Bondage systems transform standard doorways into bondage anchor points through removable attachments.
 Over-door systems drape over door tops with anchor straps hanging down—close the door to trap the system, open to remove instantly.
 Door-jam systems wedge into frame sides using leverage and friction, creating lateral anchor points at varied heights.
 These avoid drilling, leave no marks, and store discreetly—install in 30 seconds, remove in 10 seconds, hide in drawers between uses.

 Standing positions create different psychology than bed bondage.
 The vertical orientation, inability to rest body weight on surfaces, and arms-overhead vulnerability distinguish door bondage from horizontal restriction.
 These systems suit users wanting bondage variety beyond bedroom setups or lacking dedicated bondage furniture space.
 Most accommodate standard doors (80–85 cm wide, 200–210 cm tall).